Extended deterministic mean-field games: Introduction

+\end{teo} The key difficulty in establishing the previous theorem is that, in general, the Hamilton-Jacobi equation in \eqref{mfge} does not admit classical solutions.
+Therefore, the right-hand side of the infinite dimensional ODE determining $\bdX$ in \eqref{mfge} is not locally Lipschitz.
+The proof of this theorem uses a new fixed-point argument.
+We observe that even for the original mean-field game problem, that is, if $H$ does not depend on $\bdX$, our results are not implied from the existing results in the literature; for example see \cite{cardaliaguet} and Remark \ref{rmk2} at the end of Section 4.

-This paper is structured as follows: we start in Section \ref{formulation} by discussing the original formulation by Lions and Lasry of mean-field games as a coupled system of a transport equation with a Hamilton-Jacobi equation.
-Then, in Section \ref{ranvar}, we present a reformulation of this problem as a coupled system of an ordinary differential equation for a random variable in $L^q(\Omega)$, $q>1$, where $\Omega$ is a probability space, together with a Hamilton-Jacobi equation.
-This formulation is essentially the one used in \cite{Caines1}.
+We conclude this introduction, by giving a brief outline of the paper.
+We begin Section \ref{formulation} with a concise discussion of the original formulation by Lasry and Lions of mean-field games as a transport equation coupled with a Hamilton-Jacobi equation.
+Then, in Section \ref{ranvar}, we develop a reformulation of this problem as an ordinary differential equation for a random variable in $L^q(\Omega)$ coupled with a Hamilton-Jacobi equation.
+This formulation is similar to the one used in \cite{Caines1}.
 These ideas were explored in \cite{ Carmona3, Carmona2, Carmona1} for problems with common noise.
-In the present paper, the main reason to use this random variable formulation is that it makes it particularly simple to study extended problems.
-Indeed, in Section \ref{emfg}, we consider an extension of the original mean-field problem where the interaction between a player and the mean-field also takes into account the collective behavior of the players not only its state.
-In Section \ref{exist} we prove the existence of solutions to the extended mean-field game system.
-Then, in Section \ref{exmp} we present some examples for which the solutions can be found explicitly.
-Conditions that ensure uniqueness of solutions of this system are given in Section \ref{uniq}.
-Finally, in Section \ref{chp: furthprob} we present the Master Equation for these problems, {and define the solutions of this equation}.
-At the end, we discuss the Master Equation for problems which include correlations.

-Our main results are the following: we prove existence of solutions to extended mean-field games by using a fixed-point argument (Theorem \ref{teoexist}).
-Even for the original mean-field game problem this result does not follow directly from the corresponding result in the notes \cite{cardaliaguet}.
+Next, in Section \ref{emfg}, we discuss extended MFGs, where we derive \eqref{mfge}.
+In addition, in Section \ref{exmp}, we present some examples for which the solutions can be found explicitly.
+In Section \ref{exist}, we prove the existence of solutions to the extended mean-field game system.
+Next, we discuss conditions for the absolute continuity of the law in Theorem \ref{abscont}.
+Concerning the uniqueness, we first consider a version of the Lasry-Lions monotonicity argument for classical solutions (Theorem \ref{unq1}) and an additional improvement for viscosity solutions (Theorem \ref{unq1'}).
+Then, we present the second approach to the uniqueness that uses the optimality nature of the solutions.
+We give a uniqueness condition (in terms of the Lagrangian (Theorem \ref{unq2})) that does not require the absolute continuity of the law or regularity of the solution.
+Finally, in Section \ref{chp: furthprob}, we consider the Master Equation and discuss some of its properties.